fwextensions/QuicKey/docs/chrome-store-description.md

 # Tag line

-Switch tabs or access bookmarks and history via a Quicksilver-style search
+Quickly switch tabs or access bookmarks and history via a Quicksilver-style search

 ★
 ➤

 # Description

-Navigate your ocean of Chrome tabs by typing just a few letters of of the page's title or URL.
+Navigate your ocean of Chrome tabs by typing part of the page's title or URL.

  • Press the customizable shortcut:
      • Windows: alt-Q